ddelange/pipgrip/README.md

   --pipe                        Output space-separated pins instead of newline-
                                 separated pins.
   --json                        Output pins as JSON dict instead of newline-
                                 separated pins.
-Combine with --tree for a detailed nested JSON dependency tree.
+Combine with --tree or --reversed- tree for a detailed nested JSON dependency tree.
   --sort                        Sort pins alphabetically before writing out.
 Can
                                 be used bare, or in combination with --lock, --pipe, --json, --tree-json, or --tree-json-exact.